 Do not forget the Dress Code

-Famous temples in Kerala await you.
-They can hear the rhythm of your heart beats; they can feel the sensation of your soul.
+Famous temples of Kerala, India await you.
+They can hear the rhythm of your heartbeats; they can feel the sensation of your soul.
 Be ready to surrender your heart; be ready to dedicate your soul.